BronzeOwl4/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The script in the file 3-new_owner changes the owner of the file hello to the user betty The script in file 4-empty creates an empty file called hello The script in file 5-execute adds execute permission to the owner of the file hello
+The script in the file 3-new_owner changes the owner of the file hello to the user betty The script in file 4-empty creates an empty file called hello The script in file 5-execute adds execute permission to the owner of the file hello The script in the file 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other users, to the file hello